sky2107/sky2107/README.md

 [Linkedin profile](https://www.linkedin.com/in/felix-morillas-navas-323107153)

-Plan for 2020
+My Plan for 2020 finally for private purposes to use Github again and to write all milestones into my profile and to contribute again in Github.

+Technical goals:
+    - Python 3.8
-Google Colab jupyter notebooks
+    - Google Colab jupyter notebooks
+    - find useful Github plugins for this kind of work

 1. FastAI
     - book "deep learning for coders with fastai and pytorch"